 - Public Authorities, Ticket Vendors, RUs acting as “Consumers” of Resources

-- Governance Entity when acting as the “facilitator” to all Actors in the TAP TSI.
+- Governance Entity when acting as the “facilitator” to all Actors in the TAP TSI

-In order to come to an accurate identification of the “data exchange architecture” for the Basic Parameters of TAP TSI Phase One, and to generate Guidelines and Procedures from it, it is important to qualify the expression “data exchange” by identifying type of interactions:
+In order to come to an accurate identification of the “data exchange architecture” for the Basic Parameters of TAP TSI Phase One, and to generate data exchange Procedures from it, it is important to qualify the expression “data exchange” by identifying type of interactions:

 File exchange.
 These are used for asynchronous copying of data organised in files across systems.
-For instance ftp (File Transfer Protocol).
+For instance ftp (File Transfer Protocol) for timetable data etc.

 Transactional service requests using a synchronous request/ reply message exchange (i.e. reservation request).

-The Architecture is designed as a business logic neutral interoperability infrastructure that can be extended to support the evolution of new Resources and new Technical Documents (i.e. changing the data structure format from Edifact to NeTEx, near real time fare information).
+The Architecture is designed as a business logic neutral interoperability infrastructure that can be extended to support the evolution of new Resources and new Technical Documents (i.e. changing from one data structure format to another).

 Scope